 Born with Down syndrome, Brina has spent her life proving the world wrong.

-When she was nine days old, a doctor told her parents that she might not live long because of a hole in her heart.
+When she was nine days old, a doctor told her parents that she might not live long because she had a hole in her heart and because her condition was very bad.

 Growing up, she studied in schools where she was bullied and called names.
-Brina says, “They excluded me from their games because they thought I was too slow.
+Brina recalls, “They excluded me from their games because I was too slow.
 There were schools that did not accept me because I was not smart enough.”

 She has never allowed the negativity to get her down.
 Strong family support has also helped her defy the odds.